-16.12 Aggregation to establish a result for a course shall require the computation of the mean, rounded to an integer value, of the relevant aggregation scores of the component assessments or, where the component assessments yield proper percentage scores, the mean percentage score converted to an integer aggregation score (See 16.8).
+16.12 Aggregation to establish a result for a course shall require the computation of the mean, rounded to an integer value, of the relevant aggregation scores of the component assessments or, where the component assessments yield proper percentage scores, the mean percentage score converted to an integer aggregation score (see §16.10).
 Where appropriate the computation shall employ weights as specified in the course documentation.

-16.13 The primary grade or honours class to be reported as a result for the course shall be that in Schedule A or B, as appropriate, in which the mean score lies.
-The primary grade or, in the case of honours courses the mean score, shall be carried forward to subsequent aggregation required to determine the programme award (See 16.14 and 16.16).
+16.13 The primary grade or secondary band to be reported as a result for the course shall be that in Schedule A or B, as appropriate.
+The primary grade or, in the case of honours and taught postgraduate courses the mean score, shall be carried forward to subsequent aggregation required to determine the programme award (See §16.15 - §16.20.)

-Aggregation of Results of Courses across Programmes: Undergraduate non-honours
+Aggregation of Results of Courses across a Programme